Good to Great Mobility: You Will Need to Outsource Some of itTopics: Mobile Strategy

 The number of vendors in a mobile solution create the type of complexity that makes it difficult for most organizations to get sufficiently good at delivery to have any chance at improving service, reducing cost or managing risks the way you can with an outsource partner.

-Here is a shortlist of elements that you would have to develop proficiency in order to successfully operate a modern (not advanced, mind you) enterprise mobility management program:
+Here is a shortlist of elements that you would have to develop proficiency in order to successfully operate a modern (not advanced, mind you) enterprise management program:

 - Mobile Device OEM: With few exceptions, this is a shortlist, dominated by Apple and Samsung but with a wide array of options once you include specialty devices (which you should), like rugged scanners.
 It is also a major source of velocity described below.
 Unlocked devices, meaning device versions that are not customized for a given mobile service carrier, are easier to come by, but as you stray away from the bigger players, you will likely experience carrier lock-in, meaning devices will only work within a given service area and only with a specific carrier.